 All of the videos I have been trying so far has been personal stuff for my blog, to show my parents the kids and such, so I have used them as devices:

 - Treo 650 cell phone/camera (low quality but easy to use)

 - Canon Sureshot A60 (Better quality for a still camera, but still only 15 frames per sec)

 - Tried a friends higher end Canon camera (very impressive)

-All of them do an ok job, but I was really impressed with the higher end Canon’s ability to do 30 frames per second and do 640×480 video.
+They all do an ok job, but I was impressed with the higher-end Canon’s ability to do 30 frames per second and do 640×480 video.

-What is interesting is when I download this to YouTube the quality is quite poor on viewing, even with the higher quality device, so I am definitely not using the right software to prepare the video for YouTube.
+Interestingly, when I downloaded this to YouTube, the quality was relatively poor on viewing, even with the higher quality device, so I am not using the right software to prepare the video for YouTube.

-I did download the best quality to Facebook for their video and it looked great, not as good quality as the original video but quite good.
-I downloaded the same thing to YouTube and it looked quite bad, couldn’t see my son’s face or make out much.
+I did download the best quality to Facebook for their video, and it looked great, not as good quality as the original video but quite good.
+I downloaded the same thing to YouTube, and it didn’t look good.
+I couldn’t see my son’s face or make out much.

-I bought Quicktime Pro and I own DivX encoders as well, but using either does not seem to help with YouTube’s quality issues, so I will need to investigate this more, since it is something that intrigues me, and it actually has something to do with my current job too, so it is fun!
+I bought Quicktime Pro, and I own DivX encoders as well but using either does not seem to help with YouTube’s quality issues, so I will need to investigate this more since it intrigues me.
+It has something to do with my current job, so it is fun!